 Cheiron noted that, in accordance with 30 ILCS 5/2-8.1, its review does not include a replication of the actuarial valuation results.
 Beginning with the December 2014 State Actuary Report, Cheiron recommended that the Boards periodically undertake a full scope actuarial audit, utilizing the services of a reviewing actuary.
 Such an audit should fully replicate the original actuarial valuation, based on the same census data, assumptions, and actuarial methods used by the Systems' actuaries.
+This does not apply to CTPF as Cheiron's review of CTPF is more limited in scope.

 Two of the systems (TRS and SURS) complied with this recommendation but SERS, JRS, and GARS have not.
-Given the size of SERS, the Plans' low funded ratios, the recent changes in legal requirements, and guidance issued by the Government Finance Officers Association, Cheiron continues to recommend that the Boards at SERS, JRS, and GARS periodically undertake a full scope actuarial audit, utilizing the services of a reviewing actuary.
+Given the size of the systems, the Plans' low funded ratios, the recent changes in legal requirements, and guidance issued by the Government Finance Officers Association, Cheiron continues to recommend that the Boards at SERS, JRS, and GARS periodically undertake a full scope actuarial audit, utilizing the services of a reviewing actuary.
+The response to last year's reports stated that the Boards at SERS, JRS, and GARS would discuss the need for a full scope actuarial audit with management prior to the next valuation.
+We were provided no evidence that any discussions took place.